NazarGorynych/Receipts/README.md

 # Receipts
   **Test task where users can modify and order items based on their personal preferences in common for all users table of receipts.**

- _- The project has implemented ManyToMany relationship between individual users and items in the receipts table._
+ _-The project has following tables: _

  _- The aim of this whole thing is that of using RAW SQL querries and implement "Drag and drop" frontend action for the end customer of the web-page._